DataDog/datadog-lambda-python/README.md

 - DD_FLUSH_TO_LOG

+To connect logs and traces, set the environment variable below to `True`.
+The default format of the AWS provided `LambdaLoggerHandler` will be overridden to inject `dd.trace_id` and `dd.span_id`.
+The default Datadog lambda log integration pipeline will automatically parse them and map the `dd.trace_id` into the reserved [trace_id attribute](https://docs.datadoghq.com/logs/processing/#trace-id-attribute).

+- DD_LOGS_INJECTION

+To debug the Datadog Lambda Layer, set the environment variable below to `DEBUG`.

+- DD_LOG_LEVEL

 ### The Serverless Framework

 If your Lambda function is deployed using the Serverless Framework, refer to this sample `serverless.yml`.